tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

 * On TQMa62xx variants without user EEPROM, the EEPROM device is not disabled in the Linux Device Tree, resulting in a non-critical error message in the kernel log during boot
+* The generic FullHD Dual-LVDS Device Tree overlay is currently broken.

 ## Supported features